 The intermediate values are necessary so that generalizing and specializing transformations

 can map the values simply and accurately.
-For example, if task/keyword was
+For example, if

 missing as a value, and a user decided to generalize this guitask up to a task topic, then

 the transformation would have to guess whether to map to keyword (appropriate if task is

 more general than guitask, which it is) or leave it as windowname (appropriate if task were

 more specialized, which it isn't).
 By always providing mappings for more general values,